mharen/mharen.github.io/_posts/2013/2013-11-02-understanding-that-there-exists.md

 Maybe you are.
 So what?
 Go tweet about it with loud, emphatic language!
 What good is that going to do?
 It makes you look like an ass when you’re right, and an ass when you’re wrong.
 Save your energy and hope that your noncombativeness will be reciprocated.
 To quote Dale Carnegie (more from him in a minute), “You can't win an argument.
 You can't because if you lose it, you lose it; and if you win it, you lose it.”

 A baby step on the way to figuring all this out was more or less the development of a coping mechanism.
 I made a decision to not engage in fruitless debate.
-I noticed that many arguments I was having on Twitter and Facebook *were fruitless*…so I just stopped enabling myself to get all worked up over things 140 characters at a time.
+I noticed that many arguments I was having on Twitter and Facebook *were fruitless*...so I just stopped enabling myself to get all worked up over things 140 characters at a time.

 Later, I had a realization when a friend help a position I found to be indefensible.
 As friends often do, we had an easy, dispassionate conversation.
 Neither of us won over the other person and that wasn’t the goal—we were just friends talking.
 That is when the real trick I described above sunk in: me and that other dude are *similar*.